Azure/blobxfer/docs/98-performance-considerations.md

 maximum performance according to your system and network characteristics.
   * Disk threads: concurrency in reading (uploads) and writing (downloads) to disk is controlled by the number of disk threads.
-  * Transfer threads: concurrency in the number of threads from/to Azure Storage is controlled by the number of transfer threads.
+  * Transfer threads: concurrency in the number of threads transferring from/to Azure Storage is controlled by the number of transfer threads.
   * MD5 processes: computing MD5 for potential omission from transfer due to `skip_on` `md5_match` being specified are offloaded to the specified number of processors.